LogtalkDotOrg/logtalk3/QUICK_START.md

 On Windows systems, shortcuts for running Logtalk with selected back-end Prolog compilers are created on the `Start Menu/Programs/Logtalk` menu.
-The first run of the XSB integration shortcuts may require administrator privileges depending on the XSB installation (right-click on the shortcut and select the "Run as administrator" option).
+The first run of the JIProlog and XSB integration shortcuts may require administrator privileges depending on the XSB installation (right-click on the shortcut and select the "Run as administrator" option).

 If you get an unexpected failure when using one of the Prolog integration scripts or shortcuts, consult the `adapters/NOTES.md` file in the Logtalk